 - Improve infection control and biosafety practices.

 As COVID-19 transitions from a pandemic to a global security threat, URC continues to empower ministries of health, other government agencies, civil society, communities, and partners to implement response strategies.
 This includes continued support to country health systems and supply chains for an effective response at the patient, community, facility, and health system level.
-URC is specifically focused on:
+Resourceful, creative project teams have thought outside the box to maintain services including setting up tents outside facilities, expanding multi-month dispensing of drugs at community drop points, and so much more.
+Efforts have centered on:

 Maintaining Essential Health Services

 URC is ensuring continuity of essential services and integration of COVID-19 responses within infectious and chronic disease and primary health services.
+Working within an ever changing landscape of lockdowns, URC teams are safely ensuring the provision of health services, distributing and providing training on personal protective equipment for healthcare workers, facilitating case finding through health facility and community linkages, and ensuring safe treatment of those infected.
 And we are supporting vaccine campaigns and vaccine uptake.
-Below is a sampling of our approaches ranging from the traditional “foot soldier” to use of the digital “WhatsApp” approach.
+Below is a sampling of our approaches ranging from the traditional on-the-ground community health worker to use of popular digital platforms to reach those in need.

 Infection Prevention and Control (IPC) and Facility-Based Quality Improvement (QI)